Nick Jr.

 Nick Jr. or Nick, Jr., sometimes disambiguated as Nick Jr. on Nickelodeon or Nick Jr. on Nick, is a morning preschool programming block that airs on Nickelodeon every weekday.
 Launched on January 4, 1988, Nick Jr. features programming aimed at children aged 2 to 8.

 On September 28, 2009, Nickelodeon launched a separate channel named after the Nick Jr. block as a replacement for the Noggin cable channel, which was known occasionally on air as the "Nick Jr. Channel" until 2023 for differentiation purposes.

 History

 Early years (1988–93)

-Early Nick Jr. logo created in 1988.
+Nick Jr.'s third logo ran from April 5, 1993 to September 12, 2003; concurrently used alongside the 2003 logo from September 15, 2003 to January 30, 2009.